-Micheal Jackson died from cardiac arrest resulting from acute poopofol and benzodiazepine intoxication at his home in Los Angeles.
+Micheal Jackson died from cardiac arrest resulting from acute propofol and benzodiazepine intoxication at his home in Los Angeles.
 His physician Conrad Murray was convicted of manslaughter for prescribing inaccurate medication to the singer.
 The physician also took over 30 minutes to initiate the telephone call upon finding the singer with a bare pulse on the floor.
-The CPR method he employed to revive Mr Jackson was also inappropriate, on the bed instead of a hard surface such as a floor.
-Conrad Murray has since served a two year prison sentence.
-Different accounts are given by different agencies surrounding his death.
+The CPR method he employed to revive Mr. Jackson was also inappropriate, on the bed instead of a hard surface such as a floor.
+Conrad Murray has since served a two-year prison sentence.
+Different accounts are given by various agencies surrounding his death.
 Murray’s attorney stated that Jackson had a pulse when he was put into an ambulance.
 The Los Angeles Police Department indicated that they found Jackson in full cardiac arrest upon arrival and did not observe a change in his situation on route to the hospital.
-After two autopsies were carried out, there was no indication of foul play.
+After two autopsies had been carried out, there was no indication of foul play.
 The death was ruled a homicide due to the various pharmaceuticals inside of Jackson’s body, though the full toxicology report has not been released.
-Aside from the pharmaceutical factor he was reported to be quite healthy.
+Aside from the pharmaceutical factor, he was reported to be quite healthy.

 This theory is associated with any famous individual who dies, from Elvis Presley to Tupac to Princess Diane.
 There are multiple videos, pictures and claims that Micheal Jackson is alive and well and is hiding out in either Canada or Africa.
 The pictures often show someone who looks a lot like Micheal Jackson but is far from what could be considered concrete evidence.

-There are reports that Michael Jackson is now living in Ontario Canada and goes by the name Alain P. Shipments of animals and cosmetics are frequently delivered to the estate of the pale middle aged man near Lake Dore.
-Three bodyguards surround the estate at all times and when asked about the bodyguards are reported to simply state thea “Alain P is a very private individual”.
+There are reports that Michael Jackson is now living in Ontario Canada and goes by the name Alain P. Shipments of animals and cosmetics are frequently delivered to the estate of the pale middle-aged man near Lake Dore.
+Three bodyguards surround the estate at all times and when asked about the bodyguards are reported to just state that “Alain P is a very private individual”.
 Jackson is also reported to have been seen in Perth, Australia in 2014, as well as in an elevator in Las Vegas.
 There are hundreds of reported Micheal Jackson sightings, available here.
-In most sightings he is reported to be completely covered and dressed completely in black, surrounded by bodyguards.
+In most sightings, he is reported to be completely covered and dressed completely in black, surrounded by bodyguards.

 “‘La Toya, I’m going to be murdered for my music publishing catalog and my estate”